thelastofus3/Weather/README.md

 Test coverage of the bundle of the data layer with the service classes responsible for users and locations.

 ## Technologies Used
-Spring Data JPA
+Spring Data JPA,
-Spring Boot
+Spring Boot,
-Spring Security
+Spring Security,
-Spring Sessions
+Spring Sessions,
-Thymeleaf
+Thymeleaf,
-Docker
+Docker,
-MySql
+MySql,
-Redis
+Redis,
-Bootstrap
+Bootstrap,
-TestContainer
+TestContainer,
-Mockito
+Mockito,
 JUnit 5

 ## Login